victorgarciaesgi/regle/docs/src/core-concepts/modifiers.md

 Default: `false`

 Turn on the `reward-early-punish-late` mode of Regle.
-This mode will not set fields as invalid once they are valid, unless manually triggered by or `$validate` method
+This mode will not set fields as invalid once they are valid, unless manually triggered by or `$validate` method.

+This will have effects only if you use `autoDirty: false`.

 ### `clearExternalErrorsOnChange`